rdeanar/yii2-file-processor/README.md

 $uploads = $model->getFirstFile();
 ```

-You can display your images\files in the GridView.
+You can display your images\files in the `GridView`.

 Add in the column list: